-If you are given too much change by a shop can you keep it?
-If you trespass on someone else’s land and get injured can you sue the land owner for compensation for your injury?
-What are your rights if you buy goods that turn out to be faulty after a few months?
-Should a “mercy killing” be classified as murder or not?
+If you are given too much change by a shop assistant, can you keep it?
+If you trespass on someone else’s land and get injured, can you sue the land owner for compensation?
+What are your rights if you buy goods that turn out to be faulty?
+Can a murderer inherit money from the victim that they killed?
 Law is a vital part of our society and affects all our lives.
-If you are interested in finding answers to these types of questions and developing your knowledge and skills in a challenging subject, then Law is for you!
+Find answers to these types of questions and develop your knowledge and skills in a very challenging academic subject.

-The course provides an introduction to law, a ’taster’ for study at degree level and will enable you to explore an exciting and challenging new subject!
+This course provides an introduction to law, a ’taster’ for study at degree level and will enable you to explore an exciting and challenging new subject.
 You will develop a range of skills useful for university and employment.
 These will include the ability to analyse hypothetical scenarios and apply legal rules and principles to solve problems.
-You will become adept at critically evaluating legal rules and the legal system by formulating reasoned and persuasive arguments supported by evidence.
-There are three examinations at the end of the second year.
-The topic areas include:
+You will become adept at critically evaluating legal arguments and the legal system by formulating reasoned and persuasive arguments supported by evidence.
+Topic areas include:

 The Nature of Law and the English Legal System

-This topic considers the rule of law, the sources of law and the different ways that laws are made and interpreted by the courts.
-You will also learn about court and tribunal structures alternative methods of dispute resolution, access to justice and the role of legal personnel and lay people.
+This unit considers the rule of law, the sources of law and the different ways that laws are made and how these are interpreted by the courts.
+You will also learn about the courts and tribunals, alternative methods of dispute resolution, access to justice and funding and the role of legal personnel and lay people.
 You will investigate the role that law plays in society and the relationship that it has with justice, fault and morality and the way the law balances conflicting interests.

-In this unit you will learn about the elements of a crime and study the law of homicide, non-fatal offences, such as assault and battery, and the property offences of theft and robbery.
+In this unit you will learn about the elements of a crime and study the law of fatal offences, such as murder, non-fatal offences, such as assault and battery, and the property offences of theft and robbery.
 The unit also includes what is meant by an “attempt” and a range of defences to crimes, including self- defence and intoxication.
 You will also study the theory of criminal law.

 The Law of Tort